 Reporting a concern

 This form is for any student, staff member or any other contact of RADA.
 If you have a concern, current or historical, please let us know.
+You can report a concern that affects you directly, or a concern you might have about someone else.

-You can report incidences of physical or sexual assault, harassment, bullying, discrimination based on belief, religion, age and disability.
 This is not an exhaustive list.
 If something is causing you concern personally or you are concerned for someone else, let us know.
 We want to help.

 The form will be sent confidentially to a member of staff who is responsible for concerns, complaints and safeguarding.